Kyriosity/read-write/README+/pencraft/README+/essays/README+/bool/NullRefError.md

 _Turing_ awardee [Sir&nbsp;Tony&nbsp;Hoare](../../../quotes/README+/contributors/README.md#tony-hoare) voluntarily took the blame of being this _Frankenstein_ who brought the
 [**billion&#8209;dollar&nbsp;mistake**](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/)<sup>🎥</sup> into the software Eden.

-But nobody else _Great_ can cut this sinister _Gordian_ "blockchain" to stop  collecting its billion toll.\
+There was nobody else _Great_ can cut this sinister _Gordian_ "blockchain" to stop  collecting its billion toll.\
 ___________\
 <samp>**BEWARE**</samp>**!** `Null` may be disguised as `Nothing`, `nil`, `none`, `undef[ined]`, or even `NaN`.
 And `Reference` may be `Pointer`, `dereferencing`, or none (just "null").